iconifyit/vectoricons-base-public/README.md

 ---

+---

+## 📚 Additional Documentation

+For deeper insights into the technical decisions and future direction:

+- **[ARCHITECTURE-DECISIONS.md](./ARCHITECTURE-DECISIONS.md)** - Detailed rationale for key architectural choices
+  - Why mixins over inheritance?
+  - Why EventBus over direct dependencies?
+  - Why Objection.js over Sequelize?
+  - Trade-offs and lessons learned

+- **[PORTFOLIO-IMPROVEMENTS.md](./PORTFOLIO-IMPROVEMENTS.md)** - Roadmap to take this from 8/10 to 9/10
+  - JSDoc documentation expansion
+  - HTTP layer examples
+  - Performance metrics
+  - Circuit breaker patterns

+- **[API Documentation](https://docs.vectoricons.net)** - Live API documentation (when available)

+---

 **Questions?** Feel free to reach out for a detailed discussion about any architectural decisions, design patterns, or implementation details.

 ---

 *This portfolio demonstrates production-grade backend engineering with a focus on scalability, maintainability, and comprehensive testing.
-All code has been written and reviewed by experienced engineers, with AI assistance used to accelerate development while maintaining high quality standards.*
+The architecture has been battle-tested at scale (750,000+ assets, millions of requests/month) and demonstrates patterns suitable for enterprise acquisition.*